Basic Economy traps by airline

 These fares are not all the same product

-United is the clearest example in this repo: the entry fare changes cabin access directly and then layers seat and flexibility restrictions on top.
+United is the clearest example: the cheapest fare can limit you to a personal item, then add seat and flexibility limits on top.

 |---|---|---|